aadennis/PythonSandboxAA/README.md

 # PythonSandbox
-(as ht into aadennis as vscode -  test3)
+(as ht into aadennis as git bash on Win -  test3)
 ## January 2022
 Current focus:
 1. Github Actions